 Getting Turf Care Right

-Get rid of all existing grass and weeds, spraying weed killer over the desired area.
-Wait for a few days and then water to germinate the rest of the seeds that lay in the soil and spray area again.
-Remove all building materials, buried stumps, rocks and debris.
-To avoid drainage problems.
-Rough grade the area, ensuring the soil gradient slopes away from building foundations and pathways.
-If your levels need to be raised fill with a good quality top soil.
-Use a rake to evenly spread 10-15 centimetres of top soil.
+Get rid of all existing grass and weeds by spraying Glyphosate or Round Up over the desired area.
+Wait for a few days, then apply water to germinate the rest of the seeds that may be laying dormant in the soil.
+If any new weeds pop through re-spay the area again.
+Remove all building materials, buried stumps, rocks and debris in the area where you are wanting lay new turf.
+To avoid drainage problems rough grade the area, ensuring the soil gradient slopes away from all building foundations and pathways.
+If your levels need to be raised, fill with a good quality sandy under soil to the depth of 150mm.
+Use a rake to evenly spread the under soil.
+Once completed use a water filled roller to compact the new soil.
 Water the prepared area to create a moist surface for the turf.

 - New turf should be watered as soon as possible after being installed.